-Ann was born Herb and Elizabeth Chamberlain Basset, who owned a ranch in an isolated area of Brown’s Hole, near the Wyoming, Colorado, and Utah border on May 12, 1878.
+Ann was born to Herb and Elizabeth Chamberlain Basset, who owned a ranch in an isolated area of Brown’s Hole, near the Wyoming, Colorado, and Utah border on May 12, 1878.
 She was the first white girl to be born in Brown’s Hole.

-Both Ann and Josie Bassett were attractive young women, who were well educated in prominent boarding schools.
+Both Ann and Josie Bassett were attractive young women who were well educated in prominent boarding schools.
 Their father also taught them to ride, rope, and shoot.

 When rumors began to fly that Ann and her mother were intentionally running Two Bar cattle over the cliffs out of spite, the cattle barons hired Tom Horn to infiltrate Brown’s Hole.
-After warning Matt Rush, Isom Dart, and other area ranchers to leave the area, he shot and killed the two men when they refused to vacate.
+After warning Matt Rush, Isom Dart, and other ranchers to leave the area, he shot and killed the two men when they refused to vacate.

 When Ann Married H. Bernard, the manager of the Two Bar Ranch, he was quickly fired.
 The marriage lasted six years.
 When Ann was caught rusting cattle from the “enemy” ranch, she was tried but acquitted.
-In 1928, Ann married a man named Frank Willis and the two settled in a small southwestern Utah town where she lived until her death at the age of 78.
+In 1928, Ann married a man named Frank Willis, and the two settled in a small southwestern Utah town where she lived until her death at the age of 78.
 Over the years, many believed that Ann Basset and Etta Place were the same women; however, most historians have discounted these allegations.